Philosophy only has 7,606 graduates each year, which is lower than average. Graduates typically earn about $38,218 per year in their early career.

 Any student pursuing a degree in Philosophy has to look into Princeton University.
-Princeton University philosophy students receive 41.9% more than the standard philosophy graduate.
+Students who graduate from this program report average early career earnings of philosophy and mid-career earnings of $101,092.
 Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.

 Every student who is interested in Philosophy needs to check out University of Pennsylvania.
-Philosophy majors from University of Pennsylvania get a earnings boost of around 29.7% above the average earnings of philosophy graduates.
+Students who complete this degree state that they receive average early career earnings of philosophy and mid-career earnings of $92,702.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 It's difficult to beat Kenyon College if you want to study Philosophy.
 After graduation, Philosophy students usually make an average of $38,853 in their early careers.
 Students who enjoy a more slow-paced life will appreciate Kenyon College's location in the small town of Gambier, Ohio.

 Around 53.0% of Kenyon applicants send their SAT scores, which average around 1,335.
 Score more than 31 on the ACT?
 That's above the average applicant score, so you should apply.
 Want to know more details on Kenyon College's campus?
 Go on a virtual tour.

 Brown University is among your best bets if you're planning on studying Philosophy.
 Philosophy majors from Brown University earn a boost of around 27.9% above the typical income of philosophy graduates.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.